 Our travels then take us east for our climb of El Pico de Orizaba.
 This dormant volcano is the third highest mountain on the North American continent.
-The approach takes us on a 14-mile jeep road past farms and villages.
-Our route is via the Jamapa Glacier.
+The approach takes us on a 14-mile 4WD jeep road through rural Mexico past farm plantations and small villages to our camp at 14000′.
+The climb ascends a labyrinth of rock and ice that was at one time covered by a glacier before it receded.
+Above the labyrinth it ascends the Jamapa Glacier to the crater rim.
+Orizaba’s crater is impressively several hundred feet deep and impressive.
+We traverse around the rim to the highest point.
 The summit is a spectacular crater a couple hundred feet deep and a quarter mile wide with steam vents in its interior.

-Both peaks REQUIRE prior knowledge of ice axe arrest, cramponing and rope team travel.
+Both peaks require prior knowledge of ice axe arrest, cramponing and rope team travel.
 See our Snow Travel School and Mountaineering Skills Seminar for more information about these skills.

-Professional guides, hotels, breakfasts and dinners while on the mountains, all group equipment, hut fees, private transportation to and from destinations on itinerary.
+Professional guides, hotels, breakfasts and dinners while on the mountains, all group equipment, hut fees, private transportation to and from all destinations on itinerary.

 Airline tickets, meals in restaurants, lunch food, personal equipment and clothing, airport taxes, and tips